jlan84/sql-assignment/individual.md

     ...
     ```

 10. From the `events` table, write a query that gets the total number of buys, likes and shares for each meal id.
-To avoid having to do this as three separate queries you can do the count of the number of buys like this: `SUM(CASE WHEN event='bought' THEN 1 ELSE 0 END)`.
+_Extra_: To avoid having to do this as three separate queries you can do the count of the number of buys like this: `SUM(CASE WHEN event='bought' THEN 1 ELSE 0 END)`.

 Sorting
 ==========================================